 By: Marilyn L. Davis

-The Old Highway – Just One Big Loop?
+The Old Road – Just One Big Loop?

 Most of us spend our lives in addiction traveling the same roads and highways.
 It’s evident that we take the same route each time in our addiction – dope dealer then home to use.

 Then we cry and moan when we discover that we’ve just gone round in a circle ending up where we started, wondering how it got so bad.
 But that’s the cycle of addiction:

 - It’s always about us – our needs, our wants, and our priorities.

 - We can’t take advantage of life’s opportunities.

 - We continue to hurt our loved ones.